vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 1.2 Preparing asset data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-All of your input asset data must be copied into the ‘asset’ folder
+All your input asset data must be copied into the ‘asset’ folder
 within the ‘input’ folder.
 This is where the MESA tool reads your asset
 data from.